LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/report-builder-user-guide-standard.md

 * **Analytics RB reporting**: Customized dashboards created by LP for brands with a customization package.
 All users eligible for receiving these customized reports will have view access to the folder and its dashboards.
 * **My reports -** dashboards saved here are visible only to the user who created the dashboard.

-## LiveEngage predefined dashboards
+## LivePerson predefined dashboards

-The LiveEngage Analytics Builder provides a robust reporting platform with powerful DIY features allowing brands to create their own business-intelligent dashboards.
-LiveEngage comes with a set of predefined dashboards which offer ready made reports for account data flowing into Analytics Builder from the LiveEngage data platform.
+The Conversational Cloud Analytics Builder provides a robust reporting platform with powerful DIY features allowing brands to create their own business-intelligent dashboards.
+The Conversational Cloud comes with a set of predefined dashboards which offer ready made reports for account data flowing into Analytics Builder from the Conversational Cloud data platform.
 These predefined dashboards can be used out of the box, or manipulated to create customized reports which contain unique key performance indicators.

 If you wish to enrich the predefined dashboards, and customize them to their needs are requested to approach their LivePerson account manager.